simonheimlicher/heimlicher.com/content/leadership/turn-the-ship-around-l-david-marquet/index.md

 ### The Problem with Traditional Leadership Models

 Traditional leader-follower models often rely on a hierarchical structure, where decisions are made at the top and passed down to subordinates for execution.
 This approach can lead to inefficiencies, lack of innovation, and a disengaged workforce.
-In Marquet's experience, the leader-follower environment meant his crew would do anything he said—even if it was wrong.
+In Marquet’s experience, the leader-follower environment meant his crew would do anything he said—even if it was wrong.
 This realization led him to develop the Intent-Based Leadership approach, which aims to empower individuals and create a more effective, engaged, and innovative workforce.

 ### The Core Principles of Intent-Based Leadership

 **Giving Control, Rather Than Taking Control.** One of the key components of Intent-Based Leadership is the concept of “giving control, rather than taking control."
-Instead of micromanaging every aspect of the team's work, leaders should provide guidance, set expectations, and then trust their team members to make informed decisions.
+Instead of micromanaging every aspect of the team’s work, leaders should provide guidance, set expectations, and then trust their team members to make informed decisions.
 This approach allows for greater autonomy and promotes a sense of ownership, leading to increased motivation and engagement.

 **Focus on Competence and Clarity.** Another essential element of this leadership model is the focus on competence and clarity.
 In order for individuals to make effective decisions, they must have a deep understanding of their role, the overall mission, and the necessary technical knowledge.
 Leaders must prioritize ongoing training, education, and skill development to ensure their team members are well-equipped to handle their responsibilities.